-Brief: Confused between Ubuntu vs Xubuntu vs Lubuntu vs Kubuntu??
-Want to know which Ubuntu flavor should you use?
-This beginners’ guide helps you to decide which Ubuntu should you choose.
+Brief: Confused about Ubuntu vs Xubuntu vs Lubuntu vs Kubuntu??
+Want to know which Ubuntu flavor you should use?
+This beginner’s guide helps you decide which Ubuntu should you choose.

-So, you have been reading about reasons to switch to Linux and the benefits of it and finally decided to give it a try.
+So you’ve been reading about the reasons to switch to Linux and the benefits of using it, and you’ve finally decided to give it a try.
 Good.

-Now, after further reading on the internet, knowing people’s view about which Linux is good for beginners, you decided to install Ubuntu.
-A fine wise decision.
+Now, after further reading on the internet, learning people’s views about which Linux version is the best for beginners, you’ve decided to install Ubuntu.
+A wise decision.

-Perhaps at this point, you are wondering about which Ubuntu should you choose and how should you proceed with installing Ubuntu.
+Perhaps at this point, you’re wondering about which Ubuntu you should choose and how you should proceed with installing Ubuntu.

 Wait!
 Did I say ‘which Ubuntu’?
-If you are surprised with that expression, it means you need to know a little about Ubuntu before you go on to install Ubuntu.
+If you’re surprised by that expression, it means you need to learn a little about Ubuntu before you go on to install it.

-Why there are so many Ubuntu?
+Why there are so many types of Ubuntu?
 Which Ubuntu should I choose?

-If you have been reading on the forums and blogs, you might have come across a few terms like Kubuntu, Xubuntu, Lubuntu etc. No, these are not nicknames that people gave to their Ubuntu.
-Let me tell you the reason behind ‘those Ubuntu’.
+If you’ve been reading forums and blogs, you might have come across a few terms like Kubuntu, Xubuntu, Lubuntu, etc. No, these aren’t nicknames people have given to their Ubuntu.
+Let me tell you the reason behind those different names.

-These are various variants of Ubuntu that are categorized based on their specific usage or based on the desktop environment.
+These are various versions of Ubuntu that are categorized according to their specific purpose or the desktop environment they use.

-When it comes to Linux, you have the ‘freedom’ to choose the ‘desktop environment’.
-A desktop environment is basically a bundle of components to provide common graphical user interface elements such as icons, toolbars, wallpapers, and desktop widgets.
-Most of the desktop environments have their own set of integrated applications and utilities so that users get a uniform feel while using the OS.
+When it comes to Linux, you have the freedom to choose your ‘desktop environment’.
+A desktop environment is basically a bundle of components that provide common graphical user interface elements such as icons, toolbars, wallpapers, and desktop widgets.
+Most desktop environments have their own set of integrated applications and utilities so that users get a uniform feel while using the OS.

-Basically, it changes the looks of the operating systems you use and at times, the programs you use.
+Basically, it changes the look of the operating system you use, and at times, the programs you use.

-Still not convinced?
+Still confused?
 Let me give you a rather loose analogy.
-It’s like dressing up clothes.
-If you dress like a hippy, you’ll look like a hippy.
-If you have hippy hair, there is a uniform feel of being a hippy.
+It’s like wearing clothes.
+If you dress like a hippie, you’ll come across as a hippie.
+If you have hippie hair, there’ll be a uniform feel of being a hippie.

-So, what’s the advantage of using one desktop environment over other?
+So, what’s the advantage of using one desktop environment over another?
 In the previous analogy with clothes, if you wear skinny jeans, you might look smarter but you can’t run faster.
-There is a compromise, you see.
+There are compromises, you see.

-Similarly, some desktop environments focus on utilizing the graphics but then they demand better hardware configuration.
-While some other desktop environments run better on low configuration computer but may not look that good.
+Similarly, some desktop environments focus on the use of graphics, but then they demand a better hardware configuration.
+On the other hand, some desktop environments run better on low configuration computers but may not look that good.

 What are the different kinds of Ubuntu available?

-In desktop Linux world, the desktop envirnment variants are also referred to as ‘flavors’.
+In the desktop Linux world, the desktop environment variants are also referred to as ‘flavors’.
 Below is the list of official Ubuntu flavors:

 - Ubuntu GNOME (default Ubuntu flavor)